FellouAI/eko/README.md

 - **2025-11:** Eko 4.0 supports chat conversations & optimizes agent logic.
 - **2025-09:** Eko 3.0 introduces dependency-aware parallel agent execution.
 - **2025-09:** New pause, resume, and interrupt controls with `task_snapshot` workflow recovery.
-- **2025-09:** Monorepo tooling migrated to pnpm for consistent workspace management.
+- **2025-09:** Monorepo tooling migrated to bun for consistent workspace management.

 ## Upgrading to Eko 4.0

 Follow these steps when moving an existing Eko 3.x project to 4.0:

-1. Update dependencies with `pnpm up @eko-ai/eko @eko-ai/eko-nodejs @eko-ai/eko-web @eko-ai/eko-extension`.
+1. Update dependencies with `bun up @eko-ai/eko @eko-ai/eko-nodejs @eko-ai/eko-web @eko-ai/eko-extension`.
 2. Regenerate saved workflows or exported plans so they use the v3 schema and dependency graph format.
-3. Clean and reinstall using pnpm (`rm -rf node_modules && pnpm install`), then rebuild any browser or desktop bundles.
+3. Clean and reinstall using bun (`rm -rf node_modules && bun install`), then rebuild any browser or desktop bundles.
 4. Re-run automated demos and update documentation to reflect the new pause/interrupt APIs and parallel agent behavior.